Hire in China

 Money withheld for the Housing Fund is not distributed nationally.
 Instead, it is allocated into the employee’s personal Housing Fund.
 This fund is only accessible to fund down payment, purchase, construction or renovation of a house.
 It can also be used to pay back the mortgage for a house.
 Recent reforms have loosened these regulations, allowing employees to access the fund to cover emergencies such as urgent medical treatment.

 As the Housing Fund is regulated by a different department than that of Chinese taxes and social insurances, employers must register their employees with this separate agency.
 Newly-incorporated companies in China must register with the Housing Fund Bureau within 30 days of establishment.
 Within 20 days of registration, the company must then work with a bank to automate their Housing Fund contribution payments.
 Additionally, the employer must register a new staff member within 30 days of their first day working for the company.

 Foreigners are completely exempt from Housing Fund withholdings.
 The program is reserved exclusively for citizens of China.

-The below table explains the contributions in Shanghai through June 2022, with rates varying from city to city:
+The below table explains the contributions in Shanghai till June 2024, with rates varying from city to city: